dragonfly-science/dragonfly-website/content/work/2015-03-02-paua-logger-case-study.md

 their sector.
 <!--more-->

+##Detailed information for sustainable pāua fisheries
 Good information is essential for the sustainable management of fisheries.
 The Pāua Industry Council has developed dataloggers which attach to a diver’s wetsuit and record the position of each dive.
 By combining the fishing data with catch information, we are able to map the fishery and monitor its performance, reef by reef.

+##Daily catch data displayed
 We built a web-based system, with each day’s catch data being uploaded to a database, visualised, and mapped.
-Catch volumes in different locations can be displayed as coloured hexagons – green for an area that is performing well, and red for a not-so-good one.
+Catch volumes in different locations can be displayed as coloured hexagons – green for an area that's performing well, and red for a not-so-good one.
 We also carry out the statistical analysis needed to interpret the data, so it can be used to provide a robust indicator of the health of the fishery.